YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: gtmcrypt plug-in reports it was unable to obtain an encryption key based upon matching the hash of an encryption key.

-Action: Examine the message (xxxx) from the plug-in and take the needed action: for example, verify encryption keys for all database files are pointed to by the database key file.
-For extracts and backups, verify all the keys from the databases that provided records are in the database key file.
+Action: Examine the message (xxxx) from the plug-in and take the needed action: for example, verify that the encryption keys for all database files are pointed to by the database key file.
+For extracts and backups, verify that all the keys from the databases that provided records are in the database key file.

 ---------------------
 CRYPTKEYRELEASEFAILED